 Related: What to do in Airlie Beach

-Unfortunately, due to the bad weather we weren’t able to hit the trails ourselves, this trip.
+Unfortunately, due to the bad weather, we weren’t able to hit the trails ourselves, on this trip.
 But, they should be part of your Mollymook itinerary as this is such a beautiful region of Australia.

-Given the recent bushfire devastation in this region, it is important to contact the local tourism office or the NSW National Parks and Wildlife Service to ensure each track is open and safe to walk before your visit.
+It is important to contact the local tourism office or the NSW National Parks and Wildlife Service to ensure each track is open and safe to walk before your visit, given their history of bushfires in the region.

 About 30 minutes north of Mollymook, the Granite Falls Walk is an easy 1km return walk to the falls.
 Just south of Lake Conjola, on the drive back to Mollymook is the Burrawang Walking Track, a slightly more challenging walk to the Depot Beach Headland.